 The Bachelor Mill is the only permitted mill in the region, and connected to the power grid, with more than 15 high-grade gold deposits within a 110 km radius of the mill site.
 The mill is accessible by a paved highway with a network of logging gravel roads linking the other properties in the area to feed the mill.
 Bonterra began the environmental assessment process in 2017 to proceed with the mill expansion project in order to increase the daily production capacity of the Bachelor Mill from 800 tonnes per day ("tpd") to 2,400 tpd, and to increase the total capacity of the tailings storage facility to 8 million tonnes.
-In October 2019, the company submitted an environmental assessment of the mill expansion project to the MELCCC.
-In 2020, the MELCCC submitted a series of questions related to the mill expansion project to which the Company has responded and is awaiting any further comments from the MELCCC.
-The Company has received a second set of questions in January 2022 and expects to provide additional answers by mid-2022 with a COMEX permit expected by end of 2022 and provincial permits thereafter.
+In October 2019, the company submitted an environmental assessment of the mill expansion project to the Comex and the MELCCC.
+In 2020, the Comex/MELCCC submitted a series of questions related to the mill expansion project to which the Company has responded.
+The Company has received a second set of questions in January 2022.
+In September 2022, the Company announced that is has elected to put the underground infrastructure at the Bachelor-Moroy deposit under long-term care and maintenance and expects to complete this process early in the fourth quarter.
+Considering the abovementioned changes at the Bachelor-Moroy deposit, a scope change will be submitted in Q4-22 to the COMEX/MELCCC for their review.
+The new scope provides to reduce the mill expansion to 1,800 tpd from Barry ore feed only.